AP and Honours Course Transition

 For admission into Social Studies Honours and AP courses, students should have an interest in current affairs and world issues, and should have demonstrated strong literacy skills, and a good work ethic.

-Admission into all Art Honours courses, beginning in Grade 10, will be based on teacher recommendation, 86% in Grade 9 Art (only in the area student is taking the Honours class), and submission of a portfolio for adjudication.
+Admission into all Art Honours courses, beginning in Grade 10, will be based on teacher recommendation, an A in Grade 9 Art, and submission of a portfolio for adjudication.

-Students who receive 86% or higher in French 8 and receive the endorsement of their teacher are recommended to take French 9 Honours.
+Students who receive a B or higher in French 8 and receive the endorsement of their French teacher are recommended to take French 9 Honours.
 Students who are successful in French 9 Honours are recommended for French 10 Honours.
 In order to take AP French, students MUST have taken French 10 Honours and French 11 Honours.
-Students who receive 80% or higher in Mandarin 11 or receive teacher recommendation may take AP Chinese Language and Culture 12.
+Students who receive 80% or higher in Mandarin 11 may take AP Chinese Language and Culture 12.

-For admission into AP Microeconomics or AP Macroeconomics, students need 80% in Math and 80% in Social Studies courses, or teacher recommendation.
+For admission into AP Microeconomics or AP Macroeconomics, students should have a strong background in Mathematics for Microeconomics and Social Studies for Macroeconomics.